elisoncrum/piipan/docs/pprl.md

 ### Last name

-Participant's Last name should be normalized and validated in accordance with these **ordered** rules.
+Participant's Last name must be normalized and validated in accordance with these **ordered** rules.
 These transformations assume ASCII-encoded input.

 1. Convert to lower case
 1. Remove any suffixes (e.g.; `junior`, `jnr`, `jr`, `jr.`, `iii`, etc.)